aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 url: /java/find-and-replace/
 ---

-You can easily navigate within your document using a keyboard and mouse, but if you have many pages to scroll through, it will take quite a while to find specific text in a long document.
+You can easily navigate within your document using a keyboard and mouse, but if you have numerous pages to scroll through, it will take quite a while to find specific text in a long document.
 It will be more time consuming when you want to replace certain characters or words that you have used in your document.
 The “Find and replace” functionality enables you to find a sequence of characters in a document and replace it with another sequence of characters.

-Aspose.Words allows you to find a specific string or regular expression pattern in your document and replace it with an alternative without installing and using additional applications such as Microsoft Word.
-This will speed up a few typing and formatting tasks, potentially saving you hours of work.
+Aspose.Words enables you to find a specific string or regular expression pattern in your document and replace it with an alternative without installing and using additional applications such as Microsoft Word.
+This will speed up numerous typing and formatting tasks, potentially saving you hours of work.

 This article explains how to apply string replacement and regular expressions with the support of metacharacters.

-## Ways to Find and Replace
+## Ways to Find and Replace {#ways-to-find-and-replace}

 Aspose.Words provides two ways to apply the find and replace operation by using the following:

 1. *Simple string replacement* – to find and replace a specific string with another, you need to specify a search string (alphanumeric characters) that is going to be replaced according to all occurrences with another specified replacement string.
 Both strings must not contain symbols.
-Take into account that string comparison can be case-sensitive, or you may be unsure of spelling or have multiple similar spellings.
+Take into account that string comparison can be case-sensitive, or you may be unsure of spelling or have numerous similar spellings.
 2. *Regular expressions* – to specify a regular expression to find the exact string matches and replace them according to your regular expression.
 Note that a word is defined as being made up of only alphanumeric characters.
 If a replacement is executed with only whole words being matched and the input string happens to contain symbols, then no phrases will be found.

 Also, you can use special metacharacters with simple string replacement and regular expressions to specify breaks within the find and replace operation.

 Aspose.Words presents the find and replace functionality with the [IReplacingCallBack](https://apireference.aspose.com/words/java/com.aspose.words/ireplacingcallback).
-You can work with numerous options during the find and replace process using [FindReplaceOptions](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) class.
+You can work with many options during the find and replace process using [FindReplaceOptions](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) class.

-### Find and Replace Text using Simple String Replacement
+### Find and Replace String With Simple String Replacement {#find-and-replace-text-using-simple-string-replacement}

 You can use one of the [Replace](https://apireference.aspose.com/words/java/com.aspose.words/range#replace(java.lang.String,java.lang.String)) methods to find or replace a particular string and return the number of replacements that were made.
 In this case, you can specify a string to be replaced, a string that will replace all its occurrences, whether the replacement is case-sensitive, and whether only stand-alone words will be affected.